 Postclassic Ceramic Database Project

 The Postclassic Ceramic Database Project (NSF Grant BCS 0741635), directed by Dr. Leslie Cecil, is investigating socioeconomic (and thereby sociopolitical) relations in the Late Postclassic (post A.D.
 1200) Maya lowlands through stylistic and technical analyses of two widespread ceramic categories that were excavated from ritual contexts: red-slipped pottery (redwares) and incense burners (incensarios).
 In addition, ceramic molds used to form the effigy faces of incensarios, occasionally recovered in the excavations, also will be studied.
-More specifically, the objectives are to:

 1. Categorize the technological and stylistic choices (technological styles) that were compatible with and reinforced Postclassic Maya identities;

 2. Identify the direction and extent to which Postclassic Maya from north-central Yucatán, Belize, and Guatemala were moving artifacts and/or their ideology across the landscape;

 3. Address the advantages and disadvantages of the type-variety classification system when examining Postclassic Maya interactions across the landscape;

 4. Establish a publicly accessible ceramic database with stylistic, mineralogical, and trace chemical data that will advance the discussion of ceramic typology, manufacture, and distribution.